The Remote Manifesto

 We are hopeful that our hiring advantage will diminish over time.
-This will signal that all-remote is shifting toward being commonplace, with prospective employees having a broader selection of companies who offer such a structure.
+This will signal that all-remote is becoming commonplace, with prospective employees having a broader selection of companies offering such a structure.

-We believe that a world with more all-remote companies will be a more prosperous one, with opportunities more equally distributed.
+We believe that a world with more all-remote companies will be more prosperous, with more equally distributed opportunities.

 Why is this possible now?

-Here are some of the key factors that make all-remote work possible:
+Here are some of the critical factors that make all-remote work possible:

 - Faster internet everywhere - 100Mb/s+ cable, 5GHz Wi-Fi, 4G/LTE/5G cellular

-- Video call software - Google Hangouts, Zoom
+- Video call software - Like Google Hangouts, Zoom, etc.

 - Mobile technology - Everyone has a computer in their pocket

-- Issue trackers - Trello, GitHub issues, Jira
+- Issue trackers - Like Trello, GitHub issues, Jira

 - Suggestions - GitHub Pull Requests